 So your first priority should be SEO and traffic.
 Then focus on design.

-But ideally, you should work with someone who considers both at the same time, so that neither have to become a priority.
+But ideally, you should work with someone who considers web design and search engine optimization at the same time, so that neither have to become a priority.

 Have you heard of Mobilegeddon?